MobilityData/gbfs-json-schema/models/rust/README.md

 ```

 ## Versions
-Currently only version 3.0 of GBFS is supported
+Currently only versions 3.0 and 3.1-RC2 of GBFS are supported

 ## Example Code (Types)
 ```rust